-As a commander in the United States Public Health Service, Cunningham had worked on teams that responded to the Ebola and Zika crises.
-Cunningham left work at the CDC offices in Atlanta early February 12 because he said he was feeling ill.
+Cunningham, 35, works in the United States Public Health Service as a commander, working on teams involved in the Ebola and Zika crises.
+Cunningham left work at the CDC offices in Atlanta early February 12 because he was feeling ill.
 He was officially reported missing February 14.
 Family, friends and authorities have since been searching for the Harvard- and Morehouse College–trained epidemiologist.

 “Tim never leaves Beau unattended,” his father told NBC.
 “He just doesn’t do it.”